 There can be times when people let bullying continue without meaning to.
 For example, you might hear someone make fun of their friend or partner, and instead of saying anything, you stay quiet.
 Or you might pretend that you don’t hear a boss saying something out of line, discriminatory, or cruel about an employee.

 In certain situations, particularly if the individual making harmful statements is a friend or family, you might say something like, “That isn’t funny,” or “That isn’t okay.”
 This can go a long way toward making the individual realize that this behavior is not acceptable.
 People generally do not expect to be called out on their behavior, and in some circumstances, that might be all it takes for other people to stand up and help stop the bullying, too.

-There may be times when it will not be safe to do this, however.
-If a bully is engaging in physical acts of harm, the most important thing is generally ensuring safety.
+However, there may be social situations where it will not be safe to do this.
+If a bully is engaging in physical acts of harm, the most important thing is ensuring safety.
 You could call for help and monitor the situation so that you will be able to provide information once the proper authority arrives.
 It may be ideal to prioritize everyone’s well-being over fighting back or engaging with the bully.

 How Does Bullying Affect Adults And Children?

 Bullying is often a source of trauma, and it can lead to post-traumatic stress disorder (PTSD) in some cases.

 - Decreased engagement and productivity at work and school